url key for the site, defined under the site key in the playbook, is optional, but recommended.

 The redirect facility is set as

-When you run Antora, it will generate the following redirect rule:
+When you run Antora, it generates the following redirect rule:

 /component-a/old-page.html /component-a/new-page.html 301!

-Notice that the root-relative URLs in the redirect rule do not include the leading
+Notice that the domain-relative URLs in the redirect rule don’t include the leading

-That means if you visit https://example.com/docs/component-a/old-page.html, you will not be redirected to the new page, because the rule won’t match.
+That means if you visit https://example.com/docs/component-a/old-page.html, you are not redirected to the new page, because the rule won’t match.

 Let’s fix that.

-Now when you run Antora, it will generate the following redirect rule:
+Now when you run Antora, it generates the correct redirect rule:

 /docs/component-a/old-page.html /docs/component-a/new-page.html 301!

-/docs/ segment is present in the root-relative URLs.
+/docs segment is present in the domain-relative URLs.

-Now when you visit https://example.com/docs/component-a/old-page.html, you will be redirected to the new page.
+Now, when you visit https://example.com/docs/component-a/old-page.html, you’re redirected to the new page.